Equivalence of symplectic singularities

 At this moment we know two kinds of quasihomogeneous symplectic hypersurfaces.
 The first one is a series of examples $X_n$, $(n \geq 2)$ of dimension 4:

 The second one is a 6-dimensional example.
 For details on this example, see [LNS], Section 10.

 One can put (homogeneous) symplectic structures on them in several different ways.

-(a) Originally these were found as the central fibres $S_0$ of the Slodowy slices $S$ to certain nilpotent orbits of $\mathbf{g}$.
+(a) Originally these examples were found as the central fibres $S_0$ of the Slodowy slices $S$ to certain nilpotent orbits of $\mathbf{g}$.
 The $X_n$ is the $S_0$ for the nilpotent orbit $O_{[2n-2, 1^2]}$ of $sp(2n)$ and the 6-dimensional example is the $S_0$ for the (unique) 6-dimensional nilpotent orbit of $G_2$.
+A Slodowy slice has a $\mathbf{C}^*$-action and admits a symplectic structure of weight $2$.